-It is the policy of the San Bernardino County Registrar of Voters that a candidate's background may include details regarding the candidate's platform.
+It is the policy of the Registrar of Voters that a candidate's background may include details regarding the candidate's platform.
 A candidate's platform describes what they stand for and what they intend to do if they are elected.

-It is the policy of the San Bernardino County Registrar of Voters that if a candidate statement is determined to not be in compliance with the Elections Code, the Registrar of Voters may strike any language not in compliance, may not print or circulate the statement, or may seek a writ of mandate or an injunction, requiring that the candidate statement be amended or deleted.
+It is the policy of the Registrar of Voters that if a candidate statement is determined to not be in compliance with the Elections Code, the Registrar of Voters may strike any language not in compliance, may not print or circulate the statement, or may seek a writ of mandate or an injunction, requiring that the candidate statement be amended or deleted.

 It is the policy of the Registrar of Voters that the candidate be fully responsible for ensuring that all spelling, punctuation, and grammar in a Candidate Statement is correct and free from errors.
 The Registrar of Voters is not responsible for proofreading for spelling, punctuation, and grammatical errors.
-The Registrar of Voters reviews the candidate's statement to ensure that the statement content is acceptable and compliant with all relevant statutes.
+Only a cursory review of the candidate's statement will be done at the time of filing to ensure that the statement is acceptable.